indieza/CodeSnippets-For-CSharp/README.md

 <Shortcut>Your Name Here</Shortcut?
 ```

+There you can write your own shortcut.

 ## Save And Test

-There you can write your own shortcut.
-When you do that you should save the file and go back to Visual Studio and try to type your new shortcut and press the TAB button two times.
+When you save the file and go back to Visual Studio and try to type your new shortcut and press the TAB button two times.